GintonD/OOP-ex4/README.md

 At the end of each level you can save your own result in a kml file.
 If you want to save press 1.

+##    DB sql

+Insert your ID into the game using the window

+The game server allows connecting to the server for taking your data ,Information that lets you know your best results, and your results in relation to other players in the game